 Artistic Director: AYWE

-Carol is the founding co-artistic director of the Amabile Boys and Men’s Choirs.
-She was an Associate Professor in Music Education at the University of Western Ontario, with research focused on intergenerational learning through singing, the impact of signing on people with Alzheimer’s Disease, and gender issues in music education.
-In 2010 she was inducted into the “Wall of Fame” at the Don Wright Faculty of Music at the University of Western Ontario.
+Dr. Carol Beynon is the founding co-Artistic Director of the Amabile Boys & Men’s Choirs.
+She is Professor Emerita in Music Education at Western University with research focused on intergenerational learning through singing, the impact of singing on people with Alzheimer’s Disease, and gender issues in music education.
+She was named as Woman of Excellence in London-Middlesex, and inducted into the ‘Wall of Fame’ at the Don Wright Faculty of Music at Western University.

 Wade Baillie, Bookkeeper